fivetran/dbt_recurly_source/README.md

 # 🙌 How is this package maintained and can I contribute?
 ## Package Maintenance
 The Fivetran team maintaining this package _only_ maintains the latest version of the package.
 We highly recommend that you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/recurly_source/latest/) of the package and refer to the [CHANGELOG](https://github.com/fivetran/dbt_recurly_source/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.

-## Opinionated Decisions
-In creating this package, which is meant for a wide range of use cases, we had to take opinionated stances on a few different questions we came across during development.
-We've consolidated significant choices we made in the [DECISIONLOG.md](https://github.com/fivetran/dbt_recurly_source/blob/main/DECISIONLOG.md), and will continue to update as the package evolves.
-We are always open to and encourage feedback on these choices, and the package in general.

 ## Contributions
 A small team of analytics engineers at Fivetran develops these dbt packages.
 However, the packages are made better by community contributions!